 Who Are Our Athletes?

 Everybody is different.
-Special Olympics is for people who are different because they learn new skills slowly.
-They may not understand ideas that other people learn easily.
+Special Olympics is for people seen as different because they may learn new skills slowly.
+They may not quickly understand ideas that other people learn easily.
 They are different in other ways as well.
 They have an intellectual disability, or ID.

 Our more than 4.5 million Special Olympics athletes – ages 8 years old and up -- come from more than 170 countries.
 We also have a Young Athletes program for children ages 2 to 7.